-Tucked into the hills above Ventura, Calif., the village of Ojai may be accustomed to its annual transformation from idyll among the orange groves to teeming new-music minefield, yet this year’s outing -- the 54th -- may have been the most surprise-laden Ojai Festival yet.
+Tucked into the hills above Ventura, Calif., the village of Ojai may be accustomed to its annual transformation from idyll among the orange groves to teeming new-music minefield, yet this year’s outing — the 54th — may have been the most surprise-laden Ojai Festival yet.
 The major surprise was the explosive arrival of music from Great Britain that suddenly projects that sometimes more mellow-minded land into the forefront of contemporary innovation.